laxman-aqw/Job-Portal/README.md

 - Apply for jobs online
 - Upload their resume to their profile

-The user authentication system for job seekers will be implemented using Clerk.

 Additionally, we will create a Recruiter Dashboard where recruiters can:

 - Post new job openings